preloader-bg

 How Gillespie Field was established

 In 1938, the School Council borrowed £5,000 from the Church to purchase the 8.5-acre Chilton's Warrawee Orchard Estate.
-Before being sold to Frederick Chilton, in 1878, the land belonged to the grandfather of Neville ‘Dick’ Rhodes, the 29th student enrolled at Knox.
+Before being sold to Frederick Chilton, in 1878, the land belonged to the father of Neville ‘Dick’ Rhodes, the 29th student enrolled at Knox.

 Chilton’s Orchard, as it was known, was offered up for sale in October 1936 and the School Council immediately saw an opportunity to add playing fields to accommodate its rapidly increasing student numbers.
 Negotiations to purchase the Orchard began in September 1937 and by May 1938 the transaction was complete.